MuhammadWazir/skew_project/README.md

 ## Key Implementation Details

 ### PDF Processing
-- Extracts text using PyMuPDF with proper encoding handling
+- Extracts text using PDFPlumber
 - Cleans text by removing excessive whitespace and special characters
 - Chunks text into 512 tokens with 128 tokens overlap